..Basic Training– 2nd Week

-As miserable as Kirk felt at that moment, only the frantic splashing of recruits Bettencourt, Harcourt and Lawrie could elicit pity.
-And fear too, of course.
+As miserable as Kirk felt at that moment, only the frantic splashing of the recruits kept his own suffering in perspective.
+Alex had been among those unlucky victims of the captain’s ire.
 Nobody wanted to join them.
 Kirk had an irrational fear that Willikers would find out Kirk was Alex Bettencourt’s friend and make him jump in as punishment by association.

 A tiny wisp of breath fogged in front of his face, lit by a shockingly bright full moon.

 Captain Willikers had seen fit to personally direct the misery of the three unfortunates and had left the company warjack to watch over the tired, cold recruits standing at attention in the muddy parade ground.
 The eight- and a half- foot, three-ton, steam-powered, vaguely humanoid-shaped machine idled in front of them, its engine making a soft chuff-chuff sound that didn’t really cover the panicked splashing in the distance.
 Smoke and ash drifted out of its stacks while it swept its imposing helmeted head back and forth across the terrified young men, eye slits glowing with arcane energy from the magical cortex buried in the chassis.